 You don’t have to wait for a job to be advertised; if there are schools in your immediate area, or a school you particularly want to work in, you can always drop in a CV and cover letter on spec to register your interest in temporary or substitution work.

 To apply for a teaching job, you’ll usually have to send a letter of application, a CV and contact details for your references.
 Make sure to let your referees know you have listed them, and to expect a call.

 Make sure your CV creates the right first impression.
 It should be neat, well laid out and easy to read.
 You should list your contact details, professional experience, voluntary experience, and education history.
 Bullet point your key skills and experience for clarity.
 Tailor your CV and cover letter to each application.
 It may be tedious but it will pay off!

-As a general rule, CVs should be 1-2 pages, and cover letters about one page long.
+CVs should be no longer than two pages, and cover letters no longer than one page.
 Read and reread your CV and letter to check for errors.
 It’s a good idea to have a friend check it over too – your own work is often the most difficult to proof read.

 Preparing for interview

 Take time to prepare before each interview.
 Get to know the school, have a look around its website, and read school inspection reports if they are available.
-Local newspapers can be an excellent source of information on the school, its staff and students and achievements.
+Local newspapers can be an excellent source of information on the school and its staff and students.

 Plan your journey to the interview to avoid any extra stress on the day.
-Make sure you look your best and dress professionally but wear clothes you feel comfortable and confident in - an interview can be awkward enough without adding 5 inch heels to the mix!
+Make sure you look your best and dress professionally.
+It's important to wear clothes you feel comfortable and confident in - an interview can be awkward enough without adding 5 inch heels to the mix!